 On the controller, you’ll find forty-five-millimeter faders with the line faders offering a higher degree of tension.
 However, some DJs felt that the setup would’ve been better if the manufacturer used sixty-millimeter faders instead.

-This model functions as a full analog mixer, with the third and fourth channel offering line and phono switch.
+This model functions as a full analog mixer, with the 3rd and 4th channel offering line and phono switch.
 Hardware effects can work with all of the inputs.

-The decks on this controller basically feel the same as they do on every other deck that’s Serato based.
+The decks on the Denon MCX8000 basically feel the same as they do on every other deck that’s Serato based.
 The five-inch touchable jogs and spin back have a nice feel to them.

 Because you can use both this program and the Engine library program at the same time, you can easily have a couple of DVS or Serato internal decks or a couple of Engine decks.
 Basically, you can use any combination you can think of.

 This type of versatility is also perfect if more than one DJ will be using the controller during a gig.
-The only real issue people have run across with this controller is when it comes to syncing an Engine deck with a Serato deck.
+The only real issue people have run across with the MCX8000 is when it comes to syncing an Engine deck with a Serato deck.
 It simply won’t work.

-Most DJ controllers that operate Serato have a similar feel in terms of functionality, so if you have experience with that particular software program, then you’ll feel very comfortable using this controller.
+Most DJ controllers that operate Serato have a similar feel in terms of functionality, so if you have experience with that particular software program, then you’ll feel very comfortable using the MCX8000.
 It offers the classic Serato DJ controller experience, complete with a flip button.

 You’ll also get the pitch play feature, which is perfect for the DJ who loves to experiment.
 For this feature, you’ll need to use the Pitch N Time expansion pack.

 This model comes equipped with Engine, which is a popular library manager, and isn’t considered full DJ software.
 However, it makes plugging USBs into the MCX8000 much easier.
 In order to work some magic with Engine and your iTunes library tracks, you’ll first have to create a playlist and import those tracks.